 The Rural West Initiative explores issues of the less populated areas of the North American West – places whose natural beauty and heritage are matched only by the challenges they face.
 These issues, such as access to economic opportunity, health care, education, and housing, often get less attention than they deserve.
-How did we initially approach the difficulties faced by this region?
+This is why the Bill Lane Center has made it a priority to study rural communities in the first place.
+How did we initially approach the difficulties faced by rural areas?
 First we listened, then we presented research on the problems, and now we are finding solutions.

 We knew that in order to solve some of the rural West’s biggest challenges, we needed to hear directly from those impacted.
 Our listening campaign has taken us through seven Western states - Utah, California, Oregon, Montana, New Mexico, Washington and Nevada - and in each rural town we visited, we convened community members, local experts and elected officials to better understand what we were up against.
 We also conducted several polls in the West to gain insight into public attitudes toward land management, economic development, health services, the role the federal government should play, and more.